ibm-cloud-docs/openshift/openshift_ts.md

 1. Check that your {{site.data.keyword.cloud_notm}} account is set up properly.
 Some common scenarios that can prevent the default components from running properly include the following:
     * If you have a firewall, make sure that [open the required ports and IP addresses in your firewall](/docs/openshift?topic=openshift-firewall) so that you do not block any ingress or egress traffic for the OperatorHub or other OpenShift components.
-    *   If your cluster has multiple zones, make sure that you enable [VRF or VLAN spanning](/docs/openshift?topic=openshift-subnets#basics_segmentation).
+    * If your cluster has multiple zones, or if you have a VPC cluster, make sure that you enable [VRF or VLAN spanning](/docs/openshift?topic=openshift-subnets#basics_segmentation).
 To check if VRF is already enabled, run `ibmcloud account show`.
 To check if VLAN spanning is enabled, run `ibmcloud oc vlan-spanning get`.
     * Make sure that your account does not use multifactor authentication (MFA).
 For more information, see [Disabling required MFA for all users in your account](/docs/iam?topic=iam-enablemfa#disablemfa).
+2. VPC clusters: Check that a public gateway is enabled on each VPC subnet that your cluster is attached to.
+Public gateway are required for default components such as the web console and OperatorHub to use a secure, public connection to complete actions such as pulling images from remote, private registries.
+    1. Use the {{site.data.keyword.cloud_notm}} console or CLI to [ensure that a public gateway is enabled on each subnet](#create_vpc_subnet) that your cluster is attached to.
+    2. Restart the components for the **Developer catalog** in the web console.
+        1. Edit the configmap for the samples operator.
+          ```
+          oc edit configs.samples.operator.openshift.io/cluster
+          ```
+          {: pre}
+        2. Change the value of `managementState` from `Removed` to `Managed`.
+        3. Save and close the config map.
+Your changes are automatically applied.

-2. Check that your cluster is set up properly.
+3. Check that your cluster is set up properly.
 If you just created your cluster, wait awhile for your cluster components to fully provision.
     1. Get the details of your cluster.
         ```
         ibmcloud oc cluster get -c <cluster_name_or_ID>